 7. Cooking Times

 Cast iron is known to heat up slowly due to the density of the iron, on electric stovetops and gas stovetops, in conventional ovens, or over campfires.
-But when it is hot it is hot.
-You also should remember that where the heating element directly touches the iron it will be hotter.
-You should also amend your recipe cooking times to suit this extra time to heat the pot up.
+But when it is hot, it is hot.
+You also should remember that where the heating element directly touches the iron, it will be hotter.
+You should also amend your recipe cooking times to suit this extra time to heat the pot.

 8. Should I Use a Heat Diffuser?